 I think most of the discussion on employee experience is nonsense, because whilst experience is absolutely important, experience itself isn’t the main thing, it’s the organisation’s perspective on its people that’s even more important (ie moving from people centred to truly people centric).

 And actually, most of the rest of the discussion is still only ever half sense.
 Experience is important, because people are important, but we still need to develop value or capability (human, organisation and social capital) for the business too.
 This is similar to the need in the rest of the business to provide a good customer experience, but to provide a financial return based upon this experience too.
 This relates to the common finding of many start-ups, that developing an app which provides a compelling experience is one thing.
 Getting customers to pay for it is quite another, but no business is going to get far unless they manage to do this.

 HR teams which only focus on experience and forget about value / capability are going to help put their businesses out of business fairly fast.

 However, there’s something in the employee experience world that I’ve been missing and I wanted to put at the centre of a new stream of programmes in the Academy on People Centric HR, which will include courses on Putting People First, Employee Experience, and Wellbeing.

-So I’ve been wondering whether the main opportunity for this, and moving beyond Creating Value Plus, is to smash the mirror I referred to above and see the employee and organisation value chains as less connected than I tend to do.
+So I’ve been wondering whether the main opportunity for this, and moving beyond Creating Value Plus, is to smash, or at least limit the dimensions of the the mirror I referred to above and see the employee and organisation value chains as less connected than I tend to do.